Palaeotherium: Early taxonomy and depictions

 Three sculptures representing Palaeotherium magnum, Palaeotherium medium and "Plagiolophus minus" (= Plagiolophus) are part of the Crystal Palace Dinosaurs exhibition in the Crystal Palace Park in London, which has been open to the public since 1854 and was created by the English sculptor Benjamin Waterhouse Hawkins.
 Both the P. magnum sculpture, the largest of the three, and the medium-sized P. medium sculpture were posed in a standing position, whereas the smaller "P. minus" sculpture depicts a sitting animal.
 The resemblance of the models to tapirs reflects early perceptions of the life appearance of Palaeotherium.
 However, the sculptures differ from living tapirs in several ways, such as shorter and taller faces, higher eye positions, slimmer legs, longer tails, and the presence of three toes on the forelimbs unlike the four toes of tapirs.

 Of the three sculptures, P. medium most closely resembles a tapir, and it has remained mostly intact.
 P. medium was depicted as having thick skin and a slender face and trunk, representing outdated perceptions that it was a slow animal.
 The original P. magnum sculpture was last known from a 1958 photograph before it was lost at some point afterward (it was replaced by a new republicated model in 2023); the photograph reveals that it was the largest of the three sculptures and had a robust and muscular build with large and deep eyes, a proportionally large head, and bulky legs.
 The model's trunk was wide and descended below the lower lip.
 The overall anatomy appears to be based on elephants.
+Modern research in comparison suggests that Palaeotherium never had a trunk unlike with earlier works.

 Palaeotherium proved to be a significant find to the field of palaeontology in multiple other aspects.
 For one, both the skeletal reconstruction drawing and the life restoration in Cuvier's works were incorporated into textbooks and handbooks around the world up to the 20th century.
 The genus was also incorporated into old orthogenesis models of the evolution of the horse theory as early as 1851 by British biologist Richard Owen and followed by other 19th century European naturalists such as Jean Albert Gaudry and Vladimir Kovalevsky.